top of page

 Since 1986, I've held a cautious view on discussing politics within the family, shaped by a significant incident involving my late cousin and grandmother.
 My cousin, intoxicated, confronted my grandmother about her political beliefs, despite her fragile health following a stroke.
 The tension escalated, turning a family member into a source of discord rather than support.
 This event led to my estrangement from that side of the family for nearly a year, highlighting how political discussions can fracture familial bonds.
 The experience taught me the importance of valuing peace over asserting political views, leading me to keep my opinions private to avoid potential conflicts.

 In the same vein, it's regrettable to terminate friendships developed over years by branding someone as ignorant or uneducated for siding with the opposite view.
 Isn't it a pity to let friendships fade away because of this?
 Frankly, will they remember who we are once they win?
-Likely not.
+Not.

 As an HR practitioner, you need to remain objective despite differing opinions.
 HR should maintain a balanced approach.
 We handle employee disputes, from minor issues to serious administrative hearings.